hammerheim-game/hammerheim-rules/8-scenarios.md

 Chaos Wastes.
 Managed by coolheaded landlord
 Knute Alsgaard, the Last Hope inn remains neutral ground, a sanctuary where in theory, anyone is permitted to enter.
-Quite how this tavern ended up in Mordheim, and identifiably unchanged, is endemic of just how far reality has bent and buckled under the impact of so much Wyrdstone.
+Quite how this tavern ended up in Mordheim, and identifiably unchanged, is emblematic of just how far reality has bent and buckled under the impact of so much Wyrdstone.
 It is as much a fortress as it is a watering hole for exiles._

 ##### Terrain